 The creation of the fishing piers and the boardwalk would permanently alter the shoreline area where the elements are placed and would likely increase impacts to nearby shoreline and open water areas because of increased human activities (e.g., boat traffic, litter).
 These long-term, minor impacts may affect aquatic fauna and local fisheries but would be limited to the small footprints and adjacent areas of the recreation enhancements.
 Temporarily disturbed aquatic fauna would experience short-term minor effects from construction but would likely find refuge in plentiful suitable habitats nearby.
 Therefore, the alternative would have short-term negligible to minor adverse effects on aquatic fauna or local fisheries.
-There is no designated EFH within or adjacent to the alternative; therefore, there would be no effects to EFH.
+There is no designated EFH within or adjacent to the alternative.